manmolecular/PT-homework/README.md

 Basically you need just latest python3 (*for example 3.6.5 was used in development of this project*) and pip modules installed from `requirements.txt` file

 ## Getting start
-First you need to build and start docker with ssh and mariadb from `src/` folder:
+First you need to build and start docker with ssh and mariadb from root dir of repo:
 ```
 docker-compose up
 ```